-There have been no changes to our critical accounting policies in the three months ended March 31, 2024.
+There have been no changes to our critical accounting policies in the three months ended June 30, 2024.
 Critical accounting policies and the significant estimates made in accordance with such policies are regularly discussed with our Audit Committee.
-Those policies are discussed under "Critical Accounting Policies and Estimates" in our "Management's Discussion and Analysis of Financial Condition and Results of Operations" included in Item 7, as well as in our consolidated financial statements and the footnotes thereto for the fiscal year ended December 31, 2023, of our Annual Report on Form 10-K as filed with the SEC on March 28, 2024.
+Those policies are discussed under "Critical Accounting Policies and Estimates" in our "Management's Discussion and Analysis of Financial Condition and Results of Operations" included in Item 7, as well as in our consolidated financial statements and the footnotes thereto for the fiscal year ended December 31, 2023, included in our 2023 10-K as filed with the SEC on March 28, 2024.